Madam Chief Minister

 Madam Chief Minister is a 2021 Indian Hindi-language political drama film directed by Subhash Kapoor.
 The film stars Richa Chadda in the lead role.
 The film's official announcement was made by Chadda on 12 February 2020.
-The film was shot in Lucknow all through November and December 2019 in a straight start to finish 40-day schedule.
-The film was theatrically released in India on 22 January 2021.
+The film was shot in Lucknow all through November and December 2019 in a start-to-finish 40-day schedule.
+The film was theatrically released on 2 January 2021.

 Plot

 The movie Madam Chief Minister tells the story of Tara, a young woman from a lower caste who dreams of making a difference in her community.
+She was betrayed and left by her political boyfriend Indu when she was pregnant with his child.
 She joins a political party and works her way up through the ranks, eventually becoming a trusted aide to a senior leader.
 Despite her intelligence and hard work, Tara faces discrimination and prejudice from those around her, who view her caste as a barrier to success.

 Despite the challenges, Tara is undeterred, and when the opportunity arises, she seizes it with both hands.
-She stands for election in her constituency and wins, becoming the youngest Chief Minister in the state’s history.
+She stands for elections in her constituency and wins, becoming the youngest Chief minister in the state’s history.
 However, her ascent to power is not without its challenges.
-She faces opposition from within her own party, as well as from other political parties and the media.
-There are also personal challenges, including her relationship with her boyfriend, who is a member of a higher caste.
+She faces opposition from within her own party, from other political parties, and the media.
+She also faces personal challenges, including her relationship with her boyfriend, who is from a higher caste.

 The film explores the complexities and contradictions of Indian politics, including the pervasive influence of caste and the rampant corruption that is often a feature of political life.
 It also highlights the struggles of women in positions of power, who must navigate a male-dominated world and overcome entrenched biases and discrimination.